-Division Chair Semester Date Instructions: Ratings are to be Chair's level of p e based only the Faculty member's perception of the Division performance.
+Division Chair Semester Date Instructions: Ratings are to be based only the Faculty member's perception of the Division Chair's level of performance.
 1. Unsatisfactory 2.
 Fair 3.
 Average 4.
 Good 5.
-Excellent n/a Does not apply The Division n Chair 1 Demonstrates ki nowledge and use of basic administrative procedures.
-2 Efficiently mana ges administrative responsibilities.
-3 Is professional in n his/her approach to the position.
-4 Is flexible in his/ her approach to problem-solving.
-5 Demonstrates a helpful relations positive attitude toward his/her work and maintains a hip with others.
-6 Promotes confid ence and trust among faculty members.
-7 Supports, encou rages and promotes teaching effectiveness.
+Excellent n/a Does not apply The Division n Chair 1 Demonstrates knowledge and use of basic administrative procedures.
+2 Efficiently manages administrative responsibilities.
+3 Is professional in his/her approach to the position.
+4 Is flexible in his/her approach to problem-solving.
+5 Demonstrates a positive attitude toward his/her work and maintains a helpful relationship with others.
+6 Promotes confidence and trust among faculty members.
+7 Supports, encourages and promotes teaching effectiveness.
 8 Encourages and assists in professional growth.
-9 Works effectively classified employ y with other administrators, instructional personnel, and yees.
-10 Makes informati on available concerning the departmental budget.
-11. Provides faculty opportunity for input in departmental budget planning.
+9 Works effectively with other administrators, instructional personnel, and classified employees.
+10 Makes information available concerning the departmental budget.

+11 Provides faculty opportunity for input in departmental budget planning.
 12 Administers budgetary requests promptly and equitably.
-13 Provides faculty opportunity for input in preparation of class schedules 14 Is receptive to new course proposals.
+13 Provides faculty opportunity for input in preparation of class schedules.
+14 Is receptive to new course proposals.
 15 Welcomes suggestions for improving the department.
 16 Is open to suggestions and constructive criticism which are intended to improve his/her effectiveness.
 17 Explains the basis for his/her decisions.
 18 Posts and keeps required office hours.
 19 Treats all faculty fairly.
 20 Presents a professional appearance.
 21 Represents his/her division in communications with higher administration.
 22 Lets faculty members know when they've done a good job.
 23 Handles student complaints in an appropriate manner.
 24 Offers positive criticism for the improvement of instruction.
 25 Conducts classroom visitations as unobtrusively as possible.
 26 Conducts evaluations in a fair and professional manner.
-27. Provides the quality of leadership I expect.
+27 Provides the quality of leadership Leynect

-What is the most important observation ion you can make abou t the division chair?
+What is the most important observat ion you can make abo ut the division chair?

-Identify any departmental policies or procedures which you feel need immediate improvement.
+Identify any departmental policies or procedures which you ı feel need immediate improvement.

-I have seen this report

 I have seen this report.

+·

-Faculty Member Division Chair
+Faculty Member - Division Chair

-Г Date
+Date